spartan7777/ConceptCompendium/ConceptCompendium-Checkpoint 1/EnterpriseJava_F21_Ogedengbe_ConceptCompendium_CheckPoint-1-ProjectPlan.md

 **WEEK 2: ENGINEER THE BASIC MATERIALS NEEDED FOR THE PROJECT:**
     Create project repository on GitHub
     Create project structure in IntelliJ
+	Weekly Journal Entries

 **WEEK 3: DIAGRAM THE WORKFLOW FOR THE PROJECT:**
    Begin to Refactor the HTML Pages for application
 	Begin Document Design Flow for the application using text and pictures
 	Prepare for Checkpoint 1
+	Weekly Journal Entries

 **WEEK 4: BUILD FOR BASIC MATERIALS FOR THE PROJECT:**
 	Complete Refactor of HTML Pages for application
 	Complete Refactor of CSS Pages for application
 	Complete Document Design Flow for the application using text and pictures
 	Complete Checkpoint 1
+	Weekly Journal Entries

 **WEEK 5: CREATE THE DATABASE RESOURCES NEEDED FOR THE APPLICATION:**
 	Determine the data needed and what column names will be needed